wisechohan-rgb/proposal-site/README.md

 # proposal-site

-A romantic proposal website for Lakshuu ❤️
+A romantic proposal website for bhakti ❤️